Director: Justis Addiss

 (Spoilers beyond this point)

-Despite exterminating the monster plants, the Robinsons fail to discard, banish, or locate a suitable home for Judy’s doppelganger—possibly the most egregious continuity flaw in Lost in Space history.
+Despite exterminating the monster plants, the Robinsons fail to discard, banish, or locate a suitable home for Judy’s doppelganger—possibly the most glaring continuity flaw in the entire series.

-By coercing his host family, threatening the life of an innocent young woman, and refusing to rescue Major West and Professor Robinson from a pool of quicksand, Dr. Smith establishes himself as a fiendish, cowardly menace with no loyalty to those who care for him—a personality transition that allows Jonathan Harris’ character, originally intended as a mere guest villain, to continue generating conflict throughout this series.
+By coercing his host family, threatening the life of an innocent young woman, and refusing to rescue Major West and Professor Robinson from a pool of quicksand, Dr. Smith establishes himself as a fiendish, cowardly menace with no loyalty to those who care for him—a personality transition that allows Jonathan Harris’ character, originally intended as a mere guest villain, to continue generating conflict with his presence.

 “Attack of the Monster Plants” benefits from sci-fi/horror tropes, topnotch performances from Harris and Kristen, and atmospheric references to Invasion of the Body Snatchers.
 Casual fans may, however, wish to avoid this episode for its dated alien props and narrative loose ends.